Commutative algebras in Grothendieck-Verdier categories, rigidity, and vertex operator algebras

 It is not realistic to hope that such differential equations can be found or solved explicitly in general.
 Thus in this paper, we provide methods for establishing rigidity of braided monoidal categories from VOAs in better generality with much less work.
-In a follow-up paper \cite{CMY24}, these methods will be used to show that the category of weight modules for the simple affine VOA $L_k(\mathfrak{sl}_2)$ at any admissible level is rigid.
+Currently the main open rigidity problem is the rigidity of the category of weight modules for the simple affine VOA $L_k(\mathfrak{sl}_2)$ at any admissible level.
+In an accompanying paper our methods are used to show that the category of weight modules for the simple affine VOA $L_k(\mathfrak{sl}_2)$ at any admissible level is indeed rigid \cite{CMY24}.

 Much of our work is motivated by logarithmic Kazhdan-Lusztig correspondences, which are braided monoidal equivalences between non-semisimple module categories for VOAs and corresponding quasi-Hopf algebras.
 In \cite{CLR}, such correspondences are proved by showing the VOA module category $\cC$ of interest is equivalent to a relative Drinfeld center of the module category $\cC_A$ for a suitable commutative algebra $A$ in $\cC$.
 Under certain conditions, this relative Drinfeld center can then be identified with the category of modules for the corresponding quasi-Hopf algebra.
 To show that the functor from $\cC$ to the relative Drinfeld center is fully faithful, it is assumed in \cite{CLR} that $\cC$ is rigid; now, by our work here (especially Theorem \ref{thm:faithfulness-of-I} below), this full faithfulness holds under weaker assumptions (compare with \cite[Problem 3.11]{CLR}).